Advocacy in Virtual Hearings

 Be mindful of visual connection

 In an arbitral hearing, catching the tribunal’s attention is one of the most important elements for persuasion.
-But when a hearing is conducted virtually, counsel will just appear as one small square among a dozen others, unless the video layout is configured to expand the speaker’s screen.
-At the beginning of a presentation, the tribunal will probably pay a great deal of attention to compensate for the lack of direct visual contact.
+But when a hearing is conducted virtually, counsel will just appear as one small square among potentially a dozen others, particularly so if the video layout is not configured to expand the speaker’s screen.
+At the beginning of a presentation, the tribunal will probably pay a great deal of attention to the person speaking, whether that is counsel or a witness or expert, to compensate for the lack of direct visual contact.
 However, as the hearing progresses, the tribunal may quickly lose focus.
 To mitigate this, counsel should adopt a style of advocacy that allows the tribunal to take a balanced view between the speaker and the rest of the participants on the screen.
 The following tips are suggested.

 Second, making eye contact with the tribunal is crucial.
 For that, the speaker should look into the camera when talking.
-This has the effect of pulling the tribunal’s attention to the speaker rather than to somewhere else.
+This has the effect of pulling the tribunal’s attention to the speaker rather than somewhere else.
 Keeping eye contact even through a camera allows counsel to control the tribunal’s attention and interact with it more closely.
-In that regard, a virtual hearing even has some upsides compared to an in-person hearing because one can make use of a teleprompter – which enables the speaker to take note of the script but maintain eye contact with the tribunal.
-That would not be possible in an in-person setting using a hard-copy script.
+In that regard, a virtual hearing even has some upsides compared to an in-person hearing because one can make use of a teleprompter, which enables the speaker to read the script while maintaining eye contact with the tribunal.
+This would not be possible in an in-person setting using a hard-copy script.

 Third, the speaker should avoid making too many movements as this will only distract the tribunal from the advocacy.
 Subtle facial expressions and body language can have a meaningful psychological impact on the observer, even when relayed through a screen.

 Fourth, the importance of a speaker’s background is not to be underestimated.
-Avoid using an artificial background as that may be distracting; an actual background better enables the tribunal to focus on the speaker.
+Avoid using an artificial or blurred background as that may be distracting, especially when the virtual background crops the speaker; an actual background better enables the tribunal to focus on the speaker.
 In fact, some tribunals specifically prohibit the use of artificial backgrounds to ensure the integrity of the hearing.
 Real backgrounds can also present issues, however.
-In lockdown, tribunal members suddenly had a front-row view of the speakers’ personal lives and homes.
-If an actual background is being used, especially out of an office setting, it should be a neatly kept one so as not to distract.
+During lockdowns, tribunal members suddenly had a front-row view of the speakers’ personal lives and homes.
+If a real background is being used, especially in a domestic setting, it should be a neatly kept one so as not to distract from the speaker.

 Be mindful of audio connection